-Exclusions from patentability
+2.2 Exclusions from patentability

 Patent laws usually indicate what is considered an invention and what is considered patentable.
 They also usually state what is excluded from patentability as a matter of policy.
-TRIPs, for example, says that members may stop patents from being granted if commercialisation of the invention would offend morality or public order.
-TRIPs also allows countries to exclude plants and animals from patentability as a matter of policy.
+TRIPS, for example, says that members may stop patents from being granted if commercialisation of the invention would offend morality or public order.
+TRIPS also allows countries to exclude plants and animals from patentability as a matter of principle.

-The SPLT was drafted with no real proposal on this

-matter.
-All WIPO did was to suggest, in a footnote somewhere, that countries may wish to incorporate the provisions of TRIPs Articles 27.2 and 27.3 or make some kind of reference to them.
+The SPLT was drafted with no real proposal on this matter.
+All WIPO did was suggest, in a footnote somewhere, that countries may wish to incorporate the provisions of TRIPS Articles 27.3 and 3 or make some kind of reference to them (without saying what that reference might be).
 The US position is that there should be no exclusions to patentability in the SPLT.
-They are supported on this by corporate bodies such as the Biotechnology Industry Organisation.
-Europe and the developing countries, on the other hand, are arguing to at least retain the exclusions offered in TRIPs.
+They are supported on this by the corporate representatives in the back of the room, such as the Biotechnology Industry Organisation.
+Europe and the developing countries, on the other hand, are arguing to at least retain the exclusions offered in TRIPS.

-No further conditions allowed
+2.3 No further conditions allowed

 As presently drafted, countries which sign the treaty will not be allowed to make any further demands on patent applicants than those found in the treaty.
-This has become a major bone of contention between industrialised and developing countries around the table.
+This has become a major battlefield between the industrialised and developing countries around the table.
 Brazil, the Dominican Republic and Peru, among others, are adamant that disclosure of country of origin of genetic materials, and proof of prior informed consent in their acquisition, must be enforced.
-As mentioned earlier, the whole question is whether or not international patent law will allow developing countries to secure financial benefits from access to genetic resources as prescribed by the CBD.
-The developed countries,however, vainly insist that implementing the CBD should be dealt with under the CBD, not under the SPLT.
+As mentioned earlier, the whole question is whether or not international patent law - including such a "world" patent law - will allow developing countries to secure financial benefits from access to genetic resources as prescribed by the CBD.
+The developed countries vainly insist that implementing the CBD should be dealt with under the CBD, not under the SPLT.